thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/05_tfp_computation.md

 ```

 <!-- #region kernel="R" -->
-Compute the TFP using the coefficients of employment and capital
+Compute the TFP using the coefficients of employment and capital.

+TFP is predicted on all firms
 <!-- #endregion -->

 ```sos kernel="R"